Rohitaa1306/Data-Science-and-Machine-Learning/Supervised Learning/4_Logistic_Regression/README.md

 ### Loss and Gradient Descent

 The logistic regression model is trained using gradient descent to minimize the cross-entropy loss function.
 The cost function penalizes the model heavily for high-confidence incorrect predictions, and the goal is to find the values of the weights that minimize this cost function.

-## Logistic Regression Model

-Building a logistic regression model from scratch involves using a sigmoid function to map input features to the probability of the positive class.

-### Logistic Regression Algorithm

-Logistic regression is a binary classification algorithm used to predict the probability of a binary outcome given a set of input features.
-It is commonly used in machine learning applications such as image recognition, natural language processing, and medical diagnosis.

 ### Logistic Regression Implementation on Breast Cancer Dataset